trailofbits/challenge-tasks/README.md

 ### Potential Gotchas
 - Coder will take a snapshot of whatever you give it for the startup script when it creates your new instance.
 This means changes made in this repository will most likely not apply to existing instances unless they are deleted and re-provisioned.
 - Coder may randomly and without warning terminate and restart your instance; you will be able to see this in the uptime notification in the web UI (and in that your ssh to Coder has frozen).
+- Coder will not save your shell history by default, unless you have configured this yourself.
+Whenever you end the ssh connection to your Coder instance, you'll lose your shell history by default.
+- Coder should allow passwordless `sudo` on your instance, so once you've ssh'd in you should be able to add, install, change, etc. basically anything you need.

 ## What kind of stuff can I do with Coder?